ae-group-mirror/ae_i18n/README.md

 <!--
   THIS FILE IS EXCLUSIVELY MAINTAINED IN THE NAMESPACE ROOT PACKAGE.
 CHANGES HAVE TO BE DONE THERE.
-  All changes will be deployed automatically to all the portions of this namespace package.
 -->
 # i18n portion of ae namespace package